DrewDalmedo/q2-flow/README.md

 **Unsupported** preview builds for Windows can be found at https://deponie.yamagi.org/quake2/misc/

-## Building
+## Build Instructions
-On Linux, build dependencies vary from distro to distro.
+On Linux, build dependencies will vary from distro to distro.

 Ubuntu 22.04 dependencies:
 - build-essential